deus369/zoxel/readme.md

 ### ~ = ~ Setting Sail ~ = ~

 This was not an easy decision.
 Flecs has offered me a way out of the Unity IPO mess, and it offers greater levels of freedom over my development.
 There are 120k+ lines on the unity ecs codebase, so it will take some time for things to be ported.
+11,093 lines have been written so far, with a great deal of macros to decrease line count.

 Try @ itchio [[Le Olde Zoxel](https://deus0.itch.io/zoxel)]